schadenfred/proscrypt-koans/README.md

 ## koan 1.11: Checkout this branch

-Switch your cloned version of your fork of this code to the 'chapter-1' branch -- the same one you're reading right now -- by passing a 'checkout' command and several arguments to git.
-The first argument is '-b' for branch, the second is 'chapter-1' for the name of the branch you want to create, and the third is 'origin/chapter-1' for the branch in your fork you will be tracking.
+Switch your cloned version of your fork of this code to the 'chapter-1' branch -- the same one you're reading right now -- by passing a 'checkout' command and several arguments to Git.
+The first argument is '-b' for branch, the second is 'chapter-1' for the name of the branch you want to create, and the third is 'origin/chapter-1' for the branch in your fork you want to be tracking.

 `$ git checkout -b chapter-1 origin/chapter-1`